|

 at Cape Denison.
 Mawson, McLean and the others would

 spend another year at their base.
+The story of the second

 year at Commonwealth Bay was originally told in Mawson’s